bcai/chess/README.md

 ### Checkmate

-Checking whether a checkmate has occurred requires the current `Board` object to be duplicated so that moves can be made on the separate duped board to check whether the player can make a move that will take the King out of check.
+Checking whether a player is in check makes use of `#in_check?` to check whether the player can make a move that will take the King out of check.
 If no moves can be generate which can enable the player to safely bring the checked King out of check, a checkmate has resulted.

-`Board#checkmate?` method:

 ```javascript
 def checkmate?(color)